 Here you can find a weekly schedule of all the modules for the Master Engineering Systems in semester 1 and 2.
 This includes the modules for the Lean Engineering track.

-In Big Data and Small Data you get the skills to make models of complex and non-linear systems.
 In Lean Process Development you learn to apply lean principles and methods for the design, operational control and improvement of manufacturing processes.
 Lean Product Development is about applying lean principles and methods in the design and improvement of products.

 Project on lean processes or products

-The graduation project is a final test of your ability to manage a project.
+The major project is a final test of your ability to manage a project.
 And where you demonstrate your skills in communicating, reporting and presenting.
 You get the support of a HAN staff member and a supervisor from the company or institute.

 Master of Science